3nn10/CloudDog/README.md

 		- boto3: pip3 install boto3
 		- netaddr: pip3 install netaddr
 		- pid: pip3 install pid
+  - Don't expose the EC2 on the Internet, dedicate a vlan for the EC2 in a way it is completley isolated.
+  - keep the EC2 updated

 # 2) Ec2 minimum IAM Role
-  - create an ec2 iam role with the following permission policy to attach to the EC2 where CloudDog is Running
+  - create an EC2 iam role with the following permission policy to attach to the EC2 where CloudDog is Running:
     - CloudWatchAgentServerPolicy (AWS managed policy)
     - CloudWatchLogsReadOnlyAccess (AWS managed policy)
     - CloudDog_NACL (Managed policy)